decsys/rating-scales/README.md

 ## Node

+The complete Scale components are accessible from the main package export.

-All the components are default exports from individual modules, that can be used in a node environment.
+Additionally, all the components are default exports from individual modules, so can be referenced directly.

-Simply:
+### Importing a Scale component from the main package export

+e.g. all Scales

+- `import * as DECSYS from "@decsys/rating-scales";`
+- `const DECSYS = require("@decsys/rating-scales");`

+e.g. for just the Likert Scale

+- `import { LikertScale } from "@decsys/rating-scales";`
+- `const LikertScale = require("@decsys/rating-scales").LikertScale;`

+### Importing a sub-component directly from its module

+e.g. the basic `Frame` component

-- `import Component from "path/to/component";`
+- `import Frame from "@decsys/rating-scales/lib/core/Frame";`
-- `const Component = require("path/to/component");`
+- `const Frame = require("@decsys/rating-scales/lib/core/Frame");`

 ## Browser

 The components can be used directly in the browser, as per the examples in `samples/`.

-Refer to the `dist/` file, and you can access each Scale component under the namesapce `DECSYS`.
+Refer to the `dist/` file, and you can access each Scale component under the namespace `DECSYS`.

 The sub-components are not directly available in the browser.